Essential Guide to Security Frameworks & 14 ExamplesRead article

-Of course, there’s a key takeaway here: Security and compliance are two sides of the same coin.
+The key takeaway is that security and compliance are two sides of the same coin.

-Although compliance is mandated by a third party, it serves a practical security purpose — providing a standard to keep an organization safe from cyber threats.
+Although compliance is mandated by a third party, it serves a practical security purpose: to provide a standard to keep an organization safe from cyber threats.

-Codifying cybersecurity practices can help identify and patch gaps in existing security measures.
-Becoming compliant also signals to stakeholders that you’re a reliable partner who will keep their data safe, making it a great business decision.
+Codifying security practices can help identify and patch gaps in existing security measures.
+Becoming compliant also signals to stakeholders that you’re a reliable partner who will keep their data safe.

 That said, compliance tends to only meet the base-level security demands of an industry.

-True confidence in a cybersecurity program requires you to implement additional security measures.
-Every organization has different vulnerabilities and assets to protect, but there are some proven practices to consider as you develop your own program.
+True confidence in a security program requires you to implement additional security measures.
+Every organization has different vulnerabilities and assets to protect.
+But there are some proven practices to consider as you develop your own program.